Summary of Significant Accounting Policies (Policies) |

 Receivables

 Receivables consist primarily of amounts due from credit card companies, receivables from vendors, and amounts due from commercial sales.
-The Company typically collects its credit card receivables within three to five business days of the underlying sale to the customer.
+The Company typically collects its credit card receivables within to business days of the underlying sale to the customer.
 The Company has agreements with a majority of its large merchandise vendors that allow for specified rebates based on purchasing volume.
 Generally, these agreements are on an annual basis, and beginning in fiscal 2020, the Company collects the majority rebates earned each quarter subsequent to quarter end.
 In prior years, rebates earned during the fiscal year were primarily collected annually after the Company's fiscal year-end.
 Additionally, the Company has agreements with substantially all vendors that allow for the return of certain merchandise throughout the normal course of business.
 When inventory is identified to return to a vendor, it is removed from inventory and recorded as a receivable on the Consolidated Balance Sheet, and any variance between capitalized inventory cost associated with the return and the expected vendor reimbursement is expensed in Cost of sales in the Consolidated Statements of Operations and Comprehensive Income when the inventory is identified to be returned to the vendor.
 The Company reserves for estimated uncollected receivables based on historical trends, which historically have been immaterial.
 The allowance for doubtful accounts was $0.3 million as of both December 30, 2021 and December 31, 2020.

 On November 7, 2019, the U.S. Trade Representative made a ruling to grant exclusions from Section 301 tariffs for select types of flooring products imported from China, including certain “click” vinyl and engineered products that the Company has sold and continues to sell.
 The Section 301 tariffs from which these goods are now excluded were implemented at 10% beginning in September 2018 and increased to 25% in June 2019.
 In addition, on November 20, 2019, U.S. Customs and Border Protection (“U.S. Customs”) issued Chapter 99 exclusions for each unique article number identified under the November 7, 2019 USTR ruling.
 During fiscal 2020, additional Chapter 99 exclusions were issued for certain bamboo and other flooring products imported from China.
 For the Company, some of the granted exclusions apply retroactively to tariffs paid as early as September 2018.